CONSTRUCTION OF ONE (1) UNIT FERO –

 (ii) Below MWATF area Coordinators on the ground in the communities by ways of Lead Agencies (CBOs, NGOs, Groups, Associations and Households) whose task is to run a Local Water Committees (LWCs) which is answerable to MWATF.

-(iii) Community stakeholders / users
+(iii) Community stakeholders / users8.
+Success Evaluation

 (a) Seed Grants were received by MWATF